Features

 Schema Management

-The library can automatically create its schema on startup:
+The JDBC module can automatically create its schema on startup:

 outbox: